})

 • A proactive approach to risk management

 By focusing on these essential traits, construction managers can ensure they are making sound hiring choices that bolster their security measures.
+Early investment in qualified security personnel protects assets and prevents greater losses down the line, reinforcing the resilience of construction projects.

 Security professionals must possess knowledge of health and safety regulations relevant to construction areas.
 This knowledge is essential for ensuring compliance and fostering a safe working environment.

-Integrate Security Protocols into Project Management
+How Can Security Protocols Be Integrated into Project Management?

 1. Conduct a Security Risk Assessment: Before the project begins, a comprehensive risk assessment should identify potential security threats specific to the site and project scope.
 Ignoring this step can lead to vulnerabilities that may compromise the entire project.